-Whole30 Pot Roast is a delicious cozy meal your entire family will love!
-This paleo beef pot roast has simple, wholesome ingredients that are easy to make.
+Crock pot roast with potatoes and carrots is a delicious & flavorful meal your entire family will love!
+This fall apart, tender beef roast has simple, wholesome ingredients that are easy to make.
 An old fashioned favorite that is perfect for any night of the week!

 How to Make This Recipe

 The directions are so easy!
 Whisk together the beef bone broth, dijon mustard and red wine vinegar and pour over the meat and veggies.